girlscript/winter-of-contributing/C_CPP/Competitive Programming/Matrix_exponentiation.md

 --------------------------------------------------------

  ## linear recurrence
-A linear recurrence relation is a type of function or a sequence ,such that each term, is a linear combination of previous terms and depen,.
-Each term can be described ,as a function of the previous terms.
-Linear means that the previous terms in the definition are, only multiplied by a constant (possibly zero) and nothing else.
+A linear recurrence relation is a sequence or a series of pattern in a way that each term, is a linear combination of previous terms.
+Each term can be written and can be calculated from it's previous terms respectively.Here, Linear means that the previous terms in the pattern are, only multiplied by a constant (possibly zero) and nothing else to obtain the current term of a pattern.

 ## Example
 Lets Exemplify the same with the classic example of Fibonacci numbers: